Southern Air Transport: Transition from CIA

 In September 1971, a former CIA officer went public about Air America, accusing SAT of being a CIA front that existed for the purpose of providing the CIA with a way to send personnel and munitions to fight a Latin American clandestine war.
 Moor and Williams denied it.
 At the time the Asian fleet was two 727s and the Atlantic fleet was two DC-6s and three L-100s.

 In April 1972, the CIA decided it had no further need of SAT.
 It shut down Pacific operations pending a decision on what to do with the company.
 The CIA consulted with the CAB: sale to another airline required undesirable lengthy public hearings.
 The CAB preferred SAT not be liquidated so as to retain a potentially useful airline.
 Sale to management seemed like a quiet alternative.
-A sale was agreed in February 1973, but anticipated quick CAB approval was derailed by fierce opposition from competitors complaining of past and current competition from a government-owned airline, which reached a crescendo when the still CIA-owned SAT was awarded an Air Force Logair contract.
+A sale was agreed in February 1973, but anticipated quick CAB approval was derailed by fierce opposition from competitors complaining of past and current competition from a government-owned airline, which reached a crescendo when the still CIA-owned SAT was awarded a contract to fly for an Air Force domestic cargo network known as Logair.
 A "congressional source" said SAT got greedy.
 Had it not sought the Air Force contract the sale might have happened.
 That the CIA owned SAT was no longer a secret and received wide coverage.
 Reports came out of past SAT missions to global hotspots in Africa and the Caribbean.
 The CIA decided to kill SAT, but as an alternative, management agreed to turn in the carrier's certification (making the SAT a so-called uncertificated carrier, no longer a common carrier), which meant foregoing the Air Force contract, but also removed SAT from CAB jurisdiction.
 The airline was sold to Williams on 31 December 1973 for less than book equity, but, as it was no longer a common carrier, its ability to generate revenue was more limited.